 Main Muscle Worked: Chest

-However, although it can seem pretty simple, there is more complexity to the barbell flat bench press than many people realise as they may not know how to bench press with proper form.
+However, although it can seem pretty simple, there is more complexity to the barbell incline bench press than many people realise as they may not know how to bench press with proper form.

-If your approach to the barbell flat bench press is to simply lay down flat on the bench, grab the bar, and start pumping out reps, then you’re certainly not maximizing the potential of the exercise.
+If your approach to the barbell incline bench press is to simply lay down incline on the bench, grab the bar, and start pumping out reps, then you’re certainly not maximizing the potential of the exercise.

 What’s more, if you don’t get your initial set up right with this, and have a really good handle on the proper form, then you can put yourself at risk of injury – especially once you start pushing heavier weights.